 This format typically consists of a significant introductory chapter, up to 10,000 words, similar to a traditional thesis, followed by around five published research papers and a final chapter to bring things to a conclusion.
 Although these papers will be separate bodies of work, it’s important that they’re connected along one research theme.

-This route to PhD can be attractive to researchers that have published a lot in their career but not followed the traditional PhD path.
+This route to PhD can be attractive to researchers that have published a lot in their academic career but not followed the traditional PhD path.
 It helps them gain recognition for their contributions to their research field and recognition that the work they have done has been of a doctoral level without having to write a separate PhD thesis.

 A PhD by publication is awarded following a viva (also known as an oral examination) with examiners, similar to the process of a traditional PhD.

 What are the Advantages?

 A clear advantage of a PhD by publication is that you’re submitting a portfolio of work that has already gone through extensive peer review.
 This means that by the time you come to defend your work at a viva, it’s much easier.
 For example, the questions your examiners may ask you could be very similar to the questions you were asked by your reviewers during your paper publication phase and so you will already have prepared suitable responses to these.

-Another advantage of this route is that it’s a much quicker way of obtaining a PhD; traditional PhD programmes take between three and four years from registration to completion whereas you can get a PhD by publication within one year of registration with the University, assuming that you enrol on this degree having already published all the papers that you will include in your portfolio of work.
+Another advantage of this route is that it’s a much quicker way of obtaining a PhD degree; traditional PhD programmes take between three and four years from registration to completion whereas you can get a PhD by publication within one year of registration with the University, assuming that you enrol on this degree having already published all the papers that you will include in your portfolio of work.
 The shorter duration means that you often will only have to pay for one year of University fees, meaning that this approach is cheaper than a traditional method.
 It’s often possible that you can work any part-time job alongside preparing your publication portfolio for viva examination submission.

 What are the Disadvantages?